Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

 Remember the `ggplot(input, aes(x=assault_09_11))` section means create a generic plot object (called p.ass) from the input object using the `assault_09_11` column as the data for the x axis.
-To create the histogram you need to tell R that that is what you want to go with
+To create the histogram you need to tell R that this is what you want to go with

 ```r